-All junior faculty members are supposed to assemble a mentoring committee within their first six months, and are supposed to meet with their committee twice each year.
+Results: All junior faculty members are supposed to assemble a mentoring committee within their first six months, and are supposed to meet with their committee twice each year.
 Beyond annual performance evaluations, each junior faculty member undergoes two-year and four-year evaluations focused on progress toward promotion.

-Each junior faculty member currently has an active mentoring committee though the frequency of meetings depends on the preference of the junior faculty member.
+Analysis of results and reflection: Each junior faculty member currently has an active mentoring committee through the frequency of meetings depends on the preference of the junior faculty member.
 A major goal of the mentoring committees, and of the two- and four-year reviews, is to avoid promotion-related surprises.
 The program has been successful in this regard.

-Given its success in achieving its intended purpose, maintaining the existing program seems appropriate.
+Ongoing improvement actions: Given its success in achieving its intended purpose, maintaining the existing program seems appropriate.
 Each junior faculty member will be urged to maintain a regular schedule of meetings with their mentoring committee.